rey/reyhan.org/_posts/2013-09-17-webcam-on-linux.md

     watch

+Things I need to add to this post: ssh-agent + ssh-add; how webcam resolution is dependant on whether you're using one USB bus for multiple webcams; managing your local archive with `cron`.

 [^1]:
 When I was younger in the days of Mandrake Linux I did try and get various webcams working, to little success.